• Skip to main content

 Ericsson says that in the years preceding adolescence, and after the child shows significant promise, they seek a teacher or a coach and encounter deliberate practice [3] for the first time.
 Play still forms part of the subjective experience, but deliberate execution and refinement of specific tasks become the focus.

 The teachers don’t necessarily need to be expert performers themselves; they just need to be reasonably proficient.
-László Polgár wasn’t a brilliant chess player, and his daughters became much better than him very quickly.
+László Polgár wasn’t a brilliant chess player, and his daughters became much better than he was very quickly.
 But he was, as Judit said in an interview, “a great motivator and visionary”.

 These teacher attributes are critical for the young student.
 Their teachers must possess the ability to coach and encourage their students to higher levels of skill, development and performance.
 Ultimately though, the child’s motivation, (or yours no matter what your age), must be internal.
 The study of human performance has shown that extrinsic motivation rarely endures, so to travel the long road to creative expertise, we must be self-motivated.